civilservicelgbt/civilservicelgbt.github.io/_events/20200923-bisectionality.md

 This event is open to all members of the UK Civil Service who consider themselves to be a member of the widening bi+ community and to anyone who wants to learn more about being an ally.

 > Please register through Eventbrite, using your GOV.UK email address.
 Joining instructions will be sent out prior to the event.
-To receive joining details to a personal email, please contact Alan.Edwards@dhsc.gov.uk via your GOV.UK email to have these joining details sent through to you separately.
+You can request for joining details to be emailed to your personal email address by contacting Alan.Edwards@dhsc.gov.uk via your GOV.UK email.